Looking for an INDMoney review?

 My initiation in personal finance happened a long back, as I come from a business family.
 However, the formal initiation happened with a book called “Rich dad, Poor dad”, and it was 2013 when I started investing my hard-earned money in the mutual fund market.

 That was a wake-up call for me, as it does not feel right.
-It’s not the 1% that I cared most, it’s that after 4-5 years of investing, my advisor was managing everything passively with a strategy but, without knowing the outcome.
+It’s not the 1% that I cared about most, it’s that after 4-5 years of investing, my advisor was managing everything passively with a strategy but, without knowing the outcome.

 Since then I have spent countless hours talking, and learning from the best financial planners, wealth managers across the globe.